Francisco Undurraga

-Juan Francisco Undurraga Gazitúa (born 29 September 1965) is a politician currently serving as First Vice President of the Chamber of Deputies of Chile and as a member of the Chamber of Deputies representing District 11 of Santiago.
+Juan Francisco Undurraga Gazitúa (born 29 September 1965) is a politician currently serving as Minister of Cultures, Arts and Heritage under President José Antonio Kast.

+Previously he served as First Vice President of the Chamber of Deputies of Chile and as a member of the Chamber of Deputies representing District 11 of Santiago.
+He also served as First Vice President of the Chamber of Deputies between 7 April 2020 and 11 March 2022.